 D.G. v.
 State, 661 So.2d 75, 76 (Fla.
 2d DCA 1995) — In the early morning hours of October 3, 1994, police officers were investigating an automobile burglary near the home of a minor who came outside and refused to answer the officers’ questions while they searched the curtilage.
 The minor was ultimately adjudicated delinquent for obstructing a police officer without violence, but the Second District Court of Appeal reversed that order after concluding “obstructive conduct was not established in this case.”
 The Court of Appeal held that obstructive conduct rather than offensive words are normally required to support a conviction under Florida Statute § 843.02, noting that a number of Florida cases “support the following general proposition: If a police officer is not engaged in executing process on a person, is not legally detaining that person, or has not asked the person for assistance with an ongoing emergency that presents a serious threat of imminent harm to person or property, the person’s words alone can rarely, if ever, rise to the level of an obstruction.
 Thus, obstructive conduct rather than offensive words are normally required to support a conviction under this statute.”

 If you were charged in Central Florida with resisting arrest, it will be in your best interest to immediately seek legal representation.
-Ashley M. Aulls, P.A. defends individuals in Spring Hill, Weeki Wachee, Wildwood, Brooksville, Inverness, New Port Richey, and many surrounding areas of Hernando County.
+The Law Office of Ashley Aulls, P.A. defends individuals in Spring Hill, Weeki Wachee, Wildwood, Brooksville, Inverness, New Port Richey, and many surrounding areas of Hernando County.

 Brooksville criminal defense lawyer Ashley Aulls will work to help you achieve the most favorable resolution to your case that results in the fewest possible consequences.
-Call (352) 593-4115 or submit an online contact form to have our attorney review your case and discuss your legal options during a free initial consultation.
+Call (352) 593-4115 or submit an online contact form to have our attorney review your case and discuss your legal options by setting up your first consultation.